Policy and Procedure Name:

 the hand.
 If the amputation is at the elbow, a determination must be made

-worker is eligible for the loss of the hand or loss of the entire arm.
+eligible for the loss of the hand or loss of the entire arm.

 g.
 Amputation above